-Does taking prucalopride in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking prucalopride in pregnancy affect future behavior or learning for the child?

-If a man takes prucalopride, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a male takes prucalopride, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?

 Studies have not been done to see if prucalopride could affect male fertility or increase the chance of birth defects.
 In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/